Below we've consolidated a list of our most common questions concerning Vevo.

-For this reason we require you to submit your video distribution request at least two weeks before your go live date.
-This will ensure your channel and video are complete by your release date
+For this reason, we require you to submit your video distribution request at least three weeks before your go-live date.
+This will ensure your channel and video are complete by your release date.

-Unfortunately, no. A VEVO branded YouTube channel is not like a regular YouTube channel in that it is managed by VEVO, and they do not give access to a third party.
-Therefore, artists will NOT receive a log in to their VEVO channel.
-We can make changes and updates to your video and channel info on your behalf as an approved distributor to VEVO.
+No, a Vevo branded YouTube channel is not like a regular YouTube channel in that it is managed by Vevo, and they do not give access to a third party.
+Therefore, artists will NOT receive a login to their Vevo channel.
+We can make changes and updates to your video and channel info on your behalf as an approved distributor to Vevo.
 We can make changes to items like:

 - Video Description

 All of these can be requested by sending an email to firstname.lastname@example.org.